Skip to main content Skip to footer

 The federal government has launched the Canadian Dental Care Plan (CDCP).
 This new dental benefit program will help eligible Canadians access oral health care services.

-• have an annual adjusted family net income of less than $90,000
+• Have an annual adjusted family net income of less than $90,000

-• be a Canadian resident for tax purposes
+• Are a Canadian resident for tax purposes

 Application Schedule